letthelightin/finalproject/README.md

 ###Summary
 2048 is a game involving blocks with numeric values of 2 to the nth power (1,2,4,8,...
-2048... etc) moving in unison around the board.
+2048... etc) moving in unison around a board, combining when two blocks of the same value are pushed together.

 ###Initial State
-The game starts with one or two blocks randomly placed.
+The game starts with one or two blocks of the lowest or second lowest value(s) randomly placed.

 ###Process
 A process consists of the user pushing an arrow key on their keyboard, and all of the blocks moving in the direction as far as space allows.
 If two blocks of the same value are pushed together, they combine to